selan-ufrn/projeto_cowsay/README.md

 ## The `CLIOption` struct

 This struct stores all the information that comes from the command-line arguments.
 Because this is a regular object it might be passed around to the other objects as an argument.
-This would enable both the `Cow` and `BillBoard` classes to have access to the information they need to function.
+This would enable both the `Cow` and `BillBoard` classes to have access to the information they need to work.

 Because all the command-line arguments of the `cowsay` are optional, I recommend that you create the fields of this struct as [`std::optional<>`](https://en.cppreference.com/w/cpp/utility/optional) objects.
 This template class was added to the C++17 standard and it "_manages an optional contained value, i.e. a value that may or may not be present._" This make this object ideal to represent the CLI options.